 Maria, the crisis counselor who received Cornelius’ letter, desperately wanted to help him.
 But she couldn’t.
 (To protect confidentiality, Cornelius and Maria are both pseudonyms.)
 Maria’s organization – like the vast majority of victim services programs nationwide – relied on funding from the Victims of Crime Act (VOCA), established in 1994.
 And, per federal guidelines, VOCA funds could not be used to assist any person who is incarcerated.

 The VOCA funding restriction targeted a group of people who already face massive barriers to getting quality help.
 Medical and mental health care in prison are notoriously poor and underfunded.
-Most prisoner rape survivors don’t even attempt to access the subpar services that are ...
+Most prisoner rape survivors don’t even attempt to access the subpar services that are available ...

 In another development in the macabre murder, rape and death penalty case of convicted killer David Steffen, a former Hamilton County, Ohio morgue worker admitted to engaging in sex with around 100 female corpses.